Sir-josh01/Gallery-slideshow/README.md

 ## Overview

-Built a fancy Image Gallery that displays static images with a nice rotating feature.
+Built a fancy Image Gallery that displays static images with a nice rotating feature with HTML, CSS and  Vanilla JavaScript.

 ### The challenge

--Getting the images to rotate after a specific stimulated time
+-Getting the images to rotate after a specific stimulated time.
+-Making the image of same size and rotate accordingly

 ### Screenshot